castelao/NREL-pypackage-template/template/checklist.md

 - [ ] Advanced Security -> Access to alerts -> Add your admin team
 - [ ] Advanced Security -> Remember to save modifications (Save changes)
 - [ ] Rules -> Rulesets -> New ruleset

+## Codecov
+If your repository is public, set up CodeCov to run with GutHub actions by using [this guide](https://docs.codecov.com/docs/quick-start).
+If your repository is _not_ public, consider removing the CodeCov github action from ``/github/workflows``.